seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 Updates to Legend
 My web stack
 New icon to center at the top
+New style (custom headings, as images) also dividers
 ```

 </details> <!-- End of completed remodel goals section !-->